IPA_MOD(3) IPA_MOD(3)

 regex_t *arg_regexp;

-const u_int *sect_where;
+const unsigned int *sect_where;

 int (*arg_parse)(void *arg);